JacobBumgarner/VesselVio/Build.md

 ```

 5. Download the VesselVio source code from our [GitHub page](https://github.com/JacobBumgarner/VesselVio).
-   - Click the Code dropdown, then Download ZIP).
+   - On the GitHub page, click the green Code dropdown button, then Download ZIP.
    - Unzip the package, and place it somewhere accessible to you (e.g., your desktop).

 6. Then navigate to the VesselVio file directory to install the required python packages.